evschneider-hmi/ps-html5auditor/README.md

 4. Click a bundle to inspect detailed findings (Fail / Warn / Pass) and open the preview.
 5. Use the Preview pane to verify rendering and capture clickthrough (CTURL Status button).
 6. Download Excel reports (All Issues or Failed Issues) for sharing or record‑keeping.

+### Local development
+- From repo root:
+	- `npm run dev` to start the dev server for app-V2
+	- `npm run build` to build app-V2
+	- `npm run preview` to preview the app-V2 build

 ## Key Checks (Abbreviated)
 * Packaging / primary HTML detection